mrreyesm/R_workbook/README.md

-# R solutions from the Statistics workbook and Cheetsheet
+# R solutions from a Statistics workbook and Cheatsheet